CSC-2611-AI-Tools/Week-Two-Lab-Repository/README.md

 ## Instructions

 ### Part 1: Submit in ```.ipynb``` or ```.py```
-- [ ] Submit .ipynb or .py files.
+- [ ] Submit .ipynb or .py file.
 Make sure the file name contains your FULL NAME.

 ### Part 2: Creating the ```generate_pi_estimate(width, draw)```
 - [ ] Create a method ```generate_pi_estimate(width, draw)``` that takes in two parameters:
 - [ ] An integer that defines the width and height (in “pixels”) of the quarter circle you will use to estimate the value of pi with.
 - [ ] A boolean value that says whether the unit circle (with the corresponding bounding box shown above) is displayed.

 ### Part 3: Creating the ```draw_unit_circle(width)``` method
 - [ ]  Create a method called ```draw_unit_circle(width)``` that takes in a single parameter (an integer representing the height and width of the